rezervemoney/gitbooks/mechanics-rzr/staking-rzr-srzr/liquid-staking-lstrzr.md

 ### Deposit Process

-During the deposit flow, the protocol will charge a 6.5% tax (which is part of the [staking harberger tax](./)) automatically from the user's position.&#x20;
+During the deposit flow, the protocol will charge a 6.5% tax (which is part of the [staking harberger tax](./)) automatically from the user's position.

 A sample deposit transaction can be found over [here](https://sonicscan.org/tx/0x0b3726bbdaeffb815f6c27241493330fdec271036e81bb362c1b9ee5c92a56b2).